 1. Delta Universal

 Our top budget pick comes from Delta.
-For under $20, you can get this chrome-plated model with a simple, effective design.
+For a cheap amount, you can get this chrome-plated model with a simple, effective design.
 Reviewers said it’s an easy, no-frills fix for low water pressure.
 If you want a serious boost without spending a lot of money, this is worth a look!

 It’s a real water-saver.
 This model is limited to 1.5 GPM.
 It’s certified by the EPA for the WaterSense and LEED standards, and even meets California’s new conservation standards (CalGreen).
 It’ll save you 40% of the water you’d use with a conventional option.